 Can cats eat ice cream?
 Is it dangerous?

 While the majority of popsicles’ content is water, here is a different case.
 The main ingredient of ice cream is milk.
 In other words, if you had to choose, popsicles might be a better choice for your feline than ice cream.

 Ice cream isn’t necessarily dangerous for your fluff.
 However, it can cause her stomach distress, often leading to diarrhea.
 A few licks of ice cream can be tolerated, but make sure this happens only on rare occasions.

 The reason your cat enjoys ice cream isn’t because of the flavor or color.
 It’s because of the fat content.
 Milk fat is usually added in larger quantities because it results in richer ice cream.

 Next to sugar, other sweeteners such as glucose syrups, are often mixed to help emphasize the flavor.
 They are not safe for humans or cats.
 These liquid sweeteners are full of sugar and calories which are not beneficial to a feline’s health.

 What also appears in ice cream’s list of ingredients are stabilizers.
 These modifying agents, such as gelatin, often attract your feline companion.
 She is attracted to gelatin because it’s derived from animals.

 Gelatin is safe for cats and often mixed with wet cat food.
 It’s a great source of animal protein that felines need, but its content in ice cream will be of no use.
-Next to other non-beneficial ingredients, the gelatin loses its nutritional purpose.
+Next to other non-beneficial ingredients, gelatin loses its nutritional purpose.